Nissan Sentra: United States/Canada

+South Africa

+In South Africa, this car was sold with Sentra badging and the four-door sedan or three-door hatchback coupé bodywork.
+Aside from not being fitted with any emissions controls to speak of, specifications were closer to a Japanese/global market Sunny than to the North American Sentra.
+The Sentra received the 1.3-liter E13 engine or the 1.6-liter E16, with fuel injection fitted to the top-of-the-line SGLi (sedan) and GXEi (coupé) models.
+Only South Africa manufactured the Nissan Sentra with the larger, 131 hp 1.8-liter 16V twin cam CA18DE engine.
+Torque is 159 Nm at 5200 rpm.
+Production of this model were 720 units, although this number remains unsubstantiated.

 Latin America

 In Mexico, it was named the Nissan Tsuru II, available in 2, 4-door sedans and wagon, while the Coupé was named the Nissan Hikari.
 They were produced and marketed locally between 1988 and 1991.
 For 1988 for the 4 door Tsuru II and the Hikari had available the Turbo EGI (fuel injected) 1.6 L engine in a very rare, sporty version.
 It was one of the most reliable cars in its time in Mexico, being a great sales success.
 343,263 of the Tsuru II were built in Mexico between 1987 and 1991.
 This generation was also exported to some Central and South American markets such as Peru, Chile and Bolivia.
 In Chile the Mexican-made car received "Sentra" badging and was available from October 1987 until 1993.
 The Sentra was the most sold car in the country in 1991 and 1992.

 In the Philippines, it was initially offered in three trims namely the 1.7 DX (diesel), 1.3 SLX and the 1.5 SGX, the wagon version was also available in the 1.5 SGX trim and was simply called the Nissan California.
 In mid 1989, the Sentra model line was freshened up and the engines were upgraded to 1.4- (LX) and 1.6-liter.
 The 1.6 SGX gained power steering, windows, door locks and side mirrors, a first in its class.
 The second-generation B12 also had a diesel variant which had the 1.7 CD17 engine.
 The second wagon version (known as Nissan California 1.6 SGX) also had all power features.